IreneArias/EpitopeAnalysis/README.md

-### Epitope Analysis
-Determines common strings (epitopes) found in different txt files which have been determined through online epitope prediction tools

 ### Downloading the package
 There are many ways to download and use a package or repository from GitHub, but this is the one that I like to use: